Make DIY Vintage Spindle American Flags for Decor!

 DIY Vintage Spindle American Flags for Decor!

-This wooden American flag is a great way to add a personal touch and vintage spindles for any patriotic holiday.
+These spindle flags are a great way to add a personal touch and vintage spindles for any patriotic holiday.

 What can I use instead of spindles for rustic flag decor?